poemm/WasmSecurityConcerns/README.md

 A possible solution is to choose conformant hardware which executes instructions in-order, and to canonicalize `NaN`s.
 If that is not possible, it may be necessary to implement floating-point operations using integers.

-### Resource Exhaustion

-The Wasm spec does not define a limit on code size, execution stack size, or any other runtime object.
-So system resources can be exhausted.
-Memory size is bound by the 32-bit address space.
-A solution is to have a verification step to limit resources known at compile-time, and to have run-time checks which limit recursion depth.

 ## 2. EMBEDDING-LEVEL